 5pm – End and “thank you” from event organizer

-For more information on this process, pleaserefer to our post about marketing cyptocurrency 101.
+For more information on this process, please refer to our post about marketing cryptocurrency 101.

 - Entry – Organise a team to check tickets and take care of wardrobe duties.